MatiWall/Study/the5amclub.md

 8. The dream team technique - delegate tasks that are poor use of yout time and diminish your happiness
 9. The weekly design system (WDS) - the things that are scheduled are the things tavt get done. sunday morning create a blueprint for a beautiful week.
 Start by writing the highlights from the last 7 days, recird lessions learnd and optimizations for making the next week better.
 Next schedule yout entire week, victory hour, 90/90/1 sessions, 60/10 cycles and 2ww, as well as passions and loved ones
 10. The 60 minute student - the more you know the better you will do.
 Study atleast 60 minutes a day.

+# The twin cycles of elite performers
+1. becoming legendary is all about sustainability, not just for a mont or a year.
+2. Longevity is a key to legendary
+3. must balance intence work with deep rest and recovery

+## The 5 assets of genius
+1. mental focus
+2. physical energy
+3. personal will power
+4. original talent
+5. daily time